 - Backlinks from Zhihu/Zhidao (Baidu-run Quora-like forums provide a higher rank and also contribute to the brand’s reputation).

 | What is E-Reputation?

 E-Reputation is the defining factor in the Chinese market of air purifiers.
 It is built of the people’s opinion about your product.
-Chinese people will only buy a product with perfect reputation throughout China.
+Chinese people will only buy a product with a perfect reputation throughout China.

 In China, it takes one negative word to spoilt the reputation of a brand and make it absolutely unwanted; and it takes time and effort to build up a good image and ensure consumer awareness, and succeed thereby.

 - People in China are used to being surrounded by fakes and scams – they need to trust the seller of an air purifier;

 - They only rely on the opinion of locals when they make a decision to buy;